-The management assessed that CREATE bill had reduced income tax expense by \$3 and increase net income and net assets by the same amount.
+The management assessed that CREATE bill had reduced income tax expense by P398,628 and increased net income and net assets by the same amount.
 The increase was recorded in 2021 following the provisions of PIC Q&A 2020-07.